 Praise will be given in a variety of ways throughout the school day and is seen as a natural part of all school activities and lessons either in or out of the classroom.
-Praise is given in an age appropriate manner and some of the ways are as follows:
+Praise is given in an age-appropriate manner and some of the ways are as follows:

-- A written positive comment on the pupil's work. - A sticker. - A visit to another member of staff/Deputy Head or Head for commendation. - A public word of praise in front of a group or class. - A card or verbal feedback to parents informing them of a deserving action or achievement. - Public acknowledgement by a presentation at 'Achievement Assembly'. - Star of the week awards in class
+- A written positive comment on the pupil's work. - A sticker. - A visit to another member of staff/Deputy Head or Head for commendation. - A public word of praise in front of a group or class. - A card or verbal feedback to parents informing them of a deserving action or achievement. - Public acknowledgement by a presentation at 'Achievement Assembly'. - A wristband in recognition of achieving the school's values.

 Red squares and House Points are awarded for worthwhile accomplishment in any area of School life, including effort, good work and behaviour.
 The aim is to promote an understanding that effort is valued regardless of the level of a pupil's attainment.
 House Points are awarded on the accumulation of 3 red squares and individuals are given certificates when they attain a selected number of House Points (10=Bronze, 20=Silver, 30=Gold).
-Every term, each year group chooses one boy and one girl to receive a merit badge for most red squares achieved.
-These are submotted to the pastoral lead at the end of term and handed out at the final assembly of the term.
+Every term, each year group chooses two children to receive a merit badge for most red squares achieved.
+These are submitted to the pastoral lead at the end of term and handed out at the final assembly of the term.